About the Google Nest Protect 2nd Generation

 Your smoke alarm just got smarter

 In fact, if you install multiple Google Nest smoke detectors, they can talk to each other so you know which room or rooms are affected.
 As soon as Google Nest Protect senses there's a problem, you'll get a friendly notification.
 If things get worse, Nest Protect will flash red, sound an alarm and tell you what you need to know, using words.
 It can also send a message to your phone or tablet so you know what's going on when you're away.
-The detector connects to a 120-volt AC line with three included wire nuts.
+The detector is equipped with six long-lasting AA lithium-ion batteries for long operating life.

 Part of your whole-home Google Nest system